FAC8/READMES/Week 3/testing-ajax.md

       onSuccess: jasmine.createSpy('onSuccess'),
       onError: jasmine.createSpy('onError')
     };
-    var url = 'ProductData.json';
+    var url = 'url to test';
     requester(url, callbacks);
     expect(callbacks.onSuccess).toHaveBeenCalled();
 	XMLHttpRequest.prototype.open = oldOpen;
   });
 ```

-All we have done is set the status to 404 instead of 200, so we can take a different route inside the `onreadystatechange` event handler:
+All we have done is add an `onError` function to the `callbacks` object and set the status to 404 instead of 200, so we can take a different route inside the `onreadystatechange` event handler:

 ```
 function requester(url, callbacks){